Dialpad vs. RingCentral

 Dialpad works best when speed and simplicity matter.
 Number porting typically completes in 1-3 days.
 The Beacon Mobility case study shows a company with 19,000 employees across 25 states rolling out Dialpad across 27 offices in two to three months, consolidating 26-30 different phone systems into one platform.

-Agents get real-time AI coaching with suggested responses during live calls, and new agents ramp faster using AI Playbooks that cut training time from 3-4 months.
+Agents get real-time coaching with suggested responses during live calls, and new agents ramp faster using AI Playbooks that can reduce training time from 3-4 months.
+Dialpad's unified app covers voice, video, messaging, and contact center in a single workspace, so reps can escalate from chat to phone to video without switching tools.

 Contact center capabilities head to head

 Dialpad Support focuses on real-time AI assistance in every interaction.
 AI Live Coach Cards surface pre-programmed responses when specific keywords are spoken.
 AI CSAT predicts customer satisfaction with 87% accuracy on 100% of conversations, compared to the typical 5% survey response rate.
+A Forrester study documented a 20% reduction in average handle time and over $13 million in financial benefit over three years for Dialpad contact center customers.

 The platform's AI Agent handles autonomous resolution across voice, web chat, SMS, email, and WhatsApp using a no-code builder with 40+ native integrations.